 udev.)
 But since the communication is now wireless, I was able to simply move the Raspberry Pi indoors and power the camera directly from the battery.
 This also pushed the battery life over 24 hours.

 So, where’s the video?
-Ultimately, I didn’t capture the footage I had hoped for, and I decided to stop investigating histogram matching and tone mapping to improve the quality of the time-lapse.
+Ultimately, I didn’t capture the footage I had hoped for, and I decided to stop investigating histogram matching and tone mapping to improve the quality of the image.
 Hopefully I’ll be able to use what I’ve learned on another project.